 Superiorly, the space extends up to the oblique origin of the flexor digitorum superficial

-The forearm space may be infected through infections in the related synovial sheaths, specially of the ulnar bursa.
+The forearm space may be infected through infections in the related synovial sheaths, especially of the ulnar bursa.

 Get more stuff on Musculoskeltal Health

 Subscribe to our Newsletter and get latest publications on Musculoskeletal Health your email inbox.